This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 The most natural way to keep your nitrate levels low is a heavily planted tank.
 All the plants will contribute to low nitrate levels, because they will need fertilizers to grow.

-Now you know the essentials of the nitrogen cycle, but I want to give you some tips that help you make sure you keep all the values at a minimum.
+Now you know the essentials of the nitrogen cycle, but I want to give you some tips (I have also written a list of 21 tips for beginners, which you should definitely check out!) that help you make sure you keep all the values at a minimum.

 Clean your filter